machine-learning-apps/gpr-docker-publish/README.md

     # This second step is illustrative and shows how to reference the
     # output variables.
 This is completely optional.
-    - name: Show outputs of pervious step
+    - name: Show outputs of previous step
       run: |
         echo "The name:tag of the Docker Image is: $VAR1" echo "The docker image is hosted at $VAR2"